-- 1. All does must be owned by the exhibitor and Commercial Does must be tagged with an official state ear tag obtained from the office of State ShowManager on or before December 5, 2023.
+- 1. All does must be owned by the exhibitor and Commercial Does must be tagged with an official state ear tag obtained from the office of State ShowManager on or before December 5, 2024.
 If a goat loses an ear tag, the County Agent or Agriculture Teacher must notify theoffice of State Show Manager no later than seven days after the ear tag is lost. - 2.
-Entries must be made online by the county agent for 4-H entries or by the agricultural education teacher for FFA entries by December 5, 2023.
-An entry form signed by the parent, agent/teacher and the exhibitor must be mailed with the correct entry fees by December 12, 2023 for the entry to be complete.
+Entries must be made online by the county agent for 4-H entries or by the agricultural education teacher for FFA entries by December 5, 2024.
+An entry form signed by the parent, agent/teacher and the exhibitor must be mailed with the correct entry feesby December 12, 2024 for the entry to be complete.
 All entries from a county or chapter must be mailed together with one check for all entries from said county or chapter.
 No individual checks will be accepted.
 No exceptions. - 3.
 Entry fees are \$30 per doe for the first 3 does entered and \$35 per doe for the 4th and 5th doe entered.
 Exhibitors can enter up to five (5) does but will only be able to show three (3) does.
 An exhibitor can bring no more than three (3) to the Georgia Junior National Breeding Doe Show. - 4.
-Goats must have an official health certificate (health paper), according to State Department of Agriculture Health Regulations on pages 7-10.
+Goats must have an official health certificate (health paper), according to State Department of Agriculture Health Regulations onpages 7-10.
 It is important that this requirement be met; without health papers, goats will not be unloaded.
 All does must have a Scrapie tag. - 5.
 Exhibitors are eligible from the state of Georgia only.
 This show is open to 4-H and FFA members through the 12th grade in school (plus pre-club age children in grades 1-4 as of Sept.
-1, 2023). - 6.
+1, 2024). - 6.
 Registration papers are not required for Commercial Breeding Does. - 7.
 Commercial does will be shown by weight with number of does per class and number of classes based on entries at the discretion of show management.
 Goats that weigh less than 40 pounds or more than 180 pounds will be disqualified. - 8.
 Does must not have kidded prior to the show. - 9.
 Goats must be housed in the barn from check-in to completion of showing.
 Housing in trailers is prohibited. - 10.
 All goats must be dehorned or have horns tipped and rounded. - 11.
 Shearing and length of hair is left to the discretion of the exhibitor. - 12.
 Only show officials and exhibitors are allowed in the show ring. - 13.
 A Champion, Reserve Champion, and 3rd Place will be selected in each Division.
 A Grand Champion and Reserve Grand Champion will be selected from the Division Champions and Reserve Champions.
-In addition, a third, fourth, and fifth place overall goat will be selected from Division Champions, Reserve Champions, and 3rd Places - 14.
-Georgia Club Goat Producers Association will implement a selection of the GCGPA Goats before the selection of the Champion and Reserve in each division and the Overall Top 5 Breeding Does. - 15.
-There will be a County Group of five competition following showmanship.
+In addition, a third, fourth, and fifth place overall goat will be selected from Division Champions, Reserve Champions, and 3rd Places

+- 15. There will be a County Group of five competition following showmanship.
 A county may enter only 2 groups. - 16.
 There will be a Breeder's Group of three competition following County Groups.
 Breeder must be from Georgia.
-A breeder may enter only 2 groups .
+A breeder may enter only 2 groups.